sigma-rs/sigma-proofs/README.md

-# sigma-rs
+# sigma-proofs

 A Rust library for building and composing Σ-protocols (Sigma protocols) for zero-knowledge proofs.

-## What is sigma-rs?

-This library provides a flexible framework for creating zero-knowledge proofs for any statement expressible as a linear relation over group elements.
+This library focuses on any statement that can be expressed as a linear relation over group elements.
 Using the Fiat-Shamir transformation, these interactive protocols become non-interactive proofs suitable for real-world applications.

 ## Quick Example